BMW Z: BMW Z4 (E89; 2009–2016)

-BMW Z4 (G29; 2018–present)
+BMW Z4 (G29; 2018–2026)

 The G29 Z4 is the third and current generation Z4 and was unveiled at the Pebble Beach Concours d’Elegance on 23 August 2018.
 It reuses the soft-top convertible roof found on the E85 Z4 instead of a retractable hardtop which now takes 10 seconds for operation.
-The G29 Z4 shares its platform with the J29 Toyota Supra and are manufactured in the same plant in Austria.
+The G29 Z4 shares its platform with the J29 Toyota Supra and is manufactured in the same plant in Austria.

 Production and sales

 The following are the production and sales figures for Z models, excluding the Z1:

 Z9 Concept (1999)

 The BMW Z9 (or Z9 Gran Turismo) is a concept coupé introduced at the 1999 Frankfurt Auto Show, with a convertible variant later unveiled at the 2000 Paris Auto Show.
 The vehicle features unique gull-wing doors that also opened like a conventional hinged door and innovations such as an early concept of BMW's iDrive system, called the Intuitive Interaction Concept, were incorporated into other production vehicles.
 Much of the styling found on the E63 6 Series is also derived from the Z9.